← Back to recipes

 7. 7

-Add salt, turmeric, red chilli, garam masala, and coriander powder.
+Add 1 tsp salt, turmeric, red chilli, garam masala, and 2 tbsp fresh coriander, chopped powder.
 Mix well and pour in ½ cup water.
 Cover and cook until potatoes are tender.

 8. 8

-Add chopped tomatoes and cook until the raw tomato smell disappears.
+Add chopped 2 medium tomatoes, chopped and cook until the raw tomato smell disappears.

 9. 9